gregelizondo/gregelizondo.github.io/_posts/2014-01-28-understanding-and-using-attributes-in-classes.md

 end
 {% endhighlight %}

-With this change, we can still call the `name` method on our variable `character1` just like before (By the way, the `:name` after `attr_reader` is a symbol, which I have a decent grasp on but have yet to fully understand).
-However, `attr_reader` only makes it so we can **read** our object's state, not alter it.
+With this change, we can still call the `name` method on our variable `character1` just like before (By the way, the `:name` after `attr_reader` is a symbol, which I have a decent grasp on but have yet to fully understand.
+I will write more about it in the future.).
+However, `attr_reader` only makes it so we can **read** our object's state, not **alter** it.
 If we want to be able to change a state, we'll need a new method (this is where the method with a "=" at the end of it comes in).

 {% highlight ruby %}
 class Character